willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

 `bitcoin-privbcast` announces one final transaction, or one parent and its child, to a small, bounded set of peers over Tor, and then stops: at most 24 connections, all over within ten minutes, nothing kept afterwards.
-It is a separate program from `bitcoind`, and that separation is the design.
+It runs as a separate program, and the same code runs inside `bitcoind` as `-privatebroadcast`, replacing the connection-manager-based implementation.
 Two rules make it.
-The tool touches no node state, so nothing a recipient sees at the P2P layer can be tied to a node.
+A job touches no node state, so nothing a recipient sees at the P2P layer can be tied to the node.
 Its schedule is drawn before the first connection and never moved by anything a peer does, so nothing the network does can steer it.
 The tool does not promise delivery, does not hide that a job ran, and does not retry on its own.

 ## Who sees what